ali20480/UCE_Antenna/README.md

 If you use this work, please cite:

-** (2024) "Automating the Design of Multi-band Microstrip Antennas via Uniform Cross-Entropy Optimization" **
+** A. Al-Zawqari, A. Safa, G. Vandersteen (2024) "Automating the Design of Multi-band Microstrip Antennas via Uniform Cross-Entropy Optimization" **